 Practice Nurse/Health Care Assistant

-We now have a First Contact Physiotherapist attached to the Practice who will consult with patients.
-Samantha Richards, (known as Sam), can assess, and diagnose patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.
+We now have two First Contact Physiotherapists (FCP) attached to the Practice who will consult with patients.
+Samantha Richards, (female, known as Sam), and Khaled Alemam (male) can assess, and diagnose patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.

-Examples of conditions she can advise on include:
+Examples of conditions they can advise on include: